2captcha/custom-slider-demo/README.md

 await page.mouse.up()
 ```

 Finally, we are trying to understand if we were able to bypass the captcha.
 In our case after the solution we are redirected to another page, so we are waiting for navigation.
-In the case of a successful solution, we exit the loop setting `success` variable to `true`, [reporting a correct answer](https://2captcha.com/api-docs/report-correct) to 2Captcha API, making a screenshot and closing the page and browser.
+In the case of a successful solution, we exit the loop setting the `success` variable to `true`, [reporting a correct answer](https://2captcha.com/api-docs/report-correct) to 2Captcha API, making a screenshot and closing the page and browser.
 In case of error (no navigation within 5 seconds) we [report an incorrect answer](https://2captcha.com/api-docs/report-incorrect) and make one more attempt to solve the captcha.

 ```js
 try {